bahodge/politech_coding_challenge/README.md

 - Adding basic ai rules -> grade possible turns
 - making a move
+- Integrated computer with main
+- Imporved winner helper

 ### Phase 5

 - Overall Cleanup and refactoring
 - Finish the CLI
 - Added some test for computer_spec
+- Fixed a bit wrong with computer

 ## Postmortum